joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6778964/2025/11/05/bayern-munich-best-team-europe/

 **Thomas Frank and Spurs bask in incredible healing powers great goals can bring**\
-`After a painful defeat to Chelsea on Saturday, Thomas Frank and Spurs got exactly the reaction they needed in the Champions League`\
+`After a painful defeat to Chelsea on Saturday, Tottenham and their new manager got exactly the reaction they needed in the Champions League`\
 https://nytimes.com/athletic/6778859/2025/11/05/spurs-copenhagen-van-de-ven-frank/

 **With 80th consecutive 20-point game, SGA passes Oscar Robertson**\